co-cart/co-cart/plugins/cocart/readme.txt

 ## Tools and Libraries

-* **[CoCart Beta Tester](https://github.com/co-cart/cocart-beta-tester)** allows you to easily update to prerelease versions of CoCart Lite for testing and development purposes.
+* **[CoCart Beta Tester](https://github.com/co-cart/cocart-beta-tester)** allows you to easily update to prerelease versions of CoCart for testing and development purposes.
 * **[CoCart VSCode](https://github.com/co-cart/cocart-vscode)** extension for Visual Studio Code adds snippets and autocompletion of functions, classes and hooks.
 * **[CoCart Carts in Session](https://github.com/co-cart/cocart-carts-in-session)** allows you to view all the carts in session via the WordPress admin.
 * **[CoCart Product Support Boilerplate](https://github.com/co-cart/cocart-product-support-boilerplate)** provides a basic boilerplate for supporting a different product types to add to the cart with validation including adding your own parameters.